cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_2_notes.md

 - Incredibly important to understand immune system in a longitudinal manner

 Immune system aging (immune-age) is the first PC of human immune variation
-- Tracks with earler talk from John Tsiang
+- Tracks with earler talk from John Tsang

 Cohort is 135 young and older adults measured annually for 9 years
 - Performed high-dimensional cytometry using flow then CyTOF